JustinGOSSES/sideproject_planning/README.md

 # sideproject_planning
-side project planning to avoid just working on stuff
+Side project planning to avoid just.... working on stuff

+Current Most Active Projects Are:
+- "VisualAwesome"
+- Water Related various....
+  - A single page with all of the most common resources I check before paddling/surfing in Houston Galveston area.
+  - Exploration of state of the art of open source wave-related deep-learning with surf focus.

 ## Existing Longterm Side Projects:
 ### Geoscience Related Projects